Meadow Sweet Grove © V. Buchanan, 2016 / edited 2019

-This is a poem I wrote as an assignment for a writing class I was taking a couple of years back.
-It uses a lot of word play and is meant to be in "Shel Silverstein" style.
+This is a poem I wrote as an assignment for a writing class I took a few years back.
+It uses a lot of rhyming and is meant to be in "Shel Silverstein" style.
 I hope you like it.

 The Right Stuff

 The big white cat looked